tanktacle/VeryGoodWare/README.md

 # VeryGoodWare
-A collection of scripts that I didn't recreate from malware

 I created this file with the goal in mind to learn a bit more about Go and recreate some of the malware behaviours I found to be interesting in some of the samples.
 This repo contains the following